On Relativistic Multipole Moments of Stationary Spacetimes: Conclusions

 \section{Conclusions}

-In this contribution, we gave a brief review of the QM spacetime and the MN metric.
+In this contribution, we gave a brief review of the QM spacetime, and the MN metric.
 These metrics contain an infinite set of multipole moments that can be chosen freely.
-Moreover, the relativistic multipole moments for these metrics were derived using the corresponding Ernst function and the FHP formalism.
+The rotating $ q $-metric was also introduced.
+This one has only three parameters mass, rotation parameter and quadrupole.
+Therefore, it may be useful to represent deformed objects.
+The relativistic multipole moments for these metrics were derived using the corresponding Ernst function and the FHP formalism.
 The Ernst function takes a simple form for even $ \alpha_{n} $ and $ q_{n} $ and then it allows us to deduce the GH moments.
 In principle, it is possible to extent the REDUCE program to include zonal harmonics with odd values of $ n $ (that violate equatorial symmetry).

-The GH moments for the generalized ER metric and those of the static MN metric were compared with those of other metrics, namely the GM and HM (I an II) metrics.
-The multipole structure of these ER and MN metrics are more general than the other ones.
-Due to the parameter freedom, in principle, it might be more useful for the description of the exterior gravitational field of a real static body.
+Although the MN and the QM metrics have a large set of multipole moment parameters for the exterior gravitational field, their higher order spin moments cannot be chosen freely, because they are totally determined by the set of metric parameters.
+The GH moments for the generalized ER metric and those of the static MN metric were compared with those of other metrics, namely the GM, HM (I and II), and $ q $-metrics.
+All compared spacetimes are not isometric each other.
+The generalized ER or QM and the MN metrics are more appropriate to describe the exterior gravitational field of a real static object due to their more general multipole structures.